In the USA order online by clicking Loreto Publications

 First edition, first state of Dunigan’s quarto Haydock Bible with

 earliest title pages dated 1852 (Vol. I), 1854 (NT).
-A frequently-reprinted
+A frequently-reprinted edition, and the

-edition, and the exemplar used for modern
+exemplar used for modern reproductions.

-and spine relaid with original gilt panels except for
+Contains unique changes to NT renderings.
+Fine extra-gilt covers and spine relaid with original gilt panels except for gilt title

-gilt title labels.
-Inner gilt dentelles;
+labels.
+Inner gilt dentelles; all edges

-all edges gilt.
-Soiling to preliminary
+gilt.
+Soiling to preliminary leaves and

-leaves and light browning to remainder.
+light browning to remainder.
 Hills 1485.

 THE THREE SHILLING BIBLE